Edinburgh Napier Students’ Association is…

 9. A PROVIDER OF VOLUNTEERING AND DEVELOPMENT OPPORTUNITIES

-Sporty students, whether playing competitively or just for fun, members of societies, Programme Reps, conference delegates, campaigners, committee members, volunteers in charitable projects in the community…so many opportunities to learn new skills and have fun.
+Sporty students, whether playing competitively or just for fun, members of societies, Programme Reps, conference delegates, campaigners, committee members…there are so many opportunities to learn new skills and have fun.

 10. A FRIENDLY FACE